The best things to do in Bridgetown

 Blues At Bridgetown

 Blues At Bridgetown would have to be one of these most beloved events on WA’s live music calendar.
 An international celebration of blues’n’roots music, for three days it envelops the town of Bridgetown, showcasing a diverse range of artists in all kinds of venues and spaces.
-A truly special few days, it returns in 2021 from November 12-14 and you can get more info HERE.
+A truly special few days, it usually happens around November – check their website for the next one!

 Fridgetown Fest